I have been driving in Croatia since 2000 and have been living in Croatia since 2013 and have learned a lot about driving and hiring cars in Croatia.

 Wondering what Croatia’s best car rental company is?
 When it comes to the best car rental companies in Croatia, there is one stand-out booking system:

-- Discover Cars – we used them in 2022 and found the booking system great to narrow down our needs and payment easy
+- Discover Cars– I have used them since 2022 and found the booking system great to narrow down our needs and often has the cheapest options

 - Auto Europe – they have an A+ rating with the Better Business Bureau and hold 24,000 car rental locations worldwide